CartoDB/documentation/app/content/carto-user-manual/tutorials/identify_panels_using_proximity_analysis.md

     SELECT * FROM panels_unique
     ```

-    We have already created the table so you can click on the "Add Source from..." button and select the CARTO datawarehouse connection.
-Select the "ooh_panels-400mFromStarbucks" table from within "demo_data", "demo_tables_ooh" folders.

     Rename the layer to "Panels within 400m of a Starbucks", and style the layer according to the config seen below.
 Place the layer to the top of the layer list to give prominence.

    ![Map keep panels less than 400m from Starbucks1](/img/cloud-native-workspace/tutorials/tutorial15_map_ooh_proximity_panels_less_than_400m.png)